wkumari/draft-perkins-intarea-multicast-ieee802/README.md

    GCR is suitable for all group sizes including medium to large groups.
    As the number of devices in the group increases, GCR can send block acknowledgement requests to only a small subset of the group.
+GCR does require changes to both AP and STA implementation.

    GCR may introduce unacceptable latency.
 After sending a group of data frames to the group, the AP has do the following: